freedomofpress/securedrop-workstation-docs/docs/admin/troubleshooting_connection.rst

 You can reveal the passphrase by clicking the "eye" icon next to it in the login dialog (ensure you are in a fully private setting before doing so).
-Check for extra characters at the beginning at the end, or subtle differences like capitalization.
+Check for extra characters and end, or subtle differences like capitalization.
+Note that the spaces between words in SecureDrop passphrases are part of the passphrase.

 If you use the two-factor app on your phone for other websites and services, make sure that you have selected the correct user account.
+It should be labeled **SecureDrop**.

 If you have access to a Tails-based *Journalist Workstation*, verify whether you can access SecureDrop from Tails.